Church of St Giles, Stoke Poges: Thomas Gray and Elegy Written in a Country Churchyard

 In 1771 Gray was buried (in accordance with his instructions) in the churchyard, in the vault erected for his mother and aunt.

 The tomb above records the names, ages and dates of death of Gray's mother and aunt, and his own tribute to his mother ("the careful tender mother of many children, one of whom alone had the misfortune to survive her") but no reference to Gray himself.
 Instead, his death and burial are recorded on a plaque set into the adjacent, external wall of the Hastings Chapel.

-Gray's Monument, a sarcophagus set on a pedestal inscribed with stanzas from the Elegy, was commissioned by John Penn as a memorial to Gray himself, as a tribute to the Elegy, and as an eye-catcher for Penn’s Stoke Park estate.
+Gray's Monument, a sarcophagus set on a pedestal inscribed with stanzas from the Elegy, was commissioned by John Penn to a James Wyatt design, as a memorial to Gray himself, as a tribute to the Elegy, and as an eye-catcher for Penn's Stoke Park estate.

+Artists have embellished publications of Gray's works with their paintings of the church and Gray's tomb.
+The following artists have painted scenes: